heysandy/Personality_Caluclator/README.md

-# Personnal Project : personality_calculator
+# Personal Project : Personality Calculator

 A basic GUI application designed to determine a user's Enneagram type, zodiac signs, and biorhythms.